-For this event, Caminada and Cruz worked together to prepare an unforgettable menu of parallel courses—four from each chef, paired with Spanish wines selected by David Schwarzwälder.
+For this event, Caminada and Cruz worked together to prepare an unforgettable menu.
+It was made up of parallel courses—four from each chef, paired with Spanish wines selected by David Schwarzwälder.
 Before we sat down to enjoy this meal, Schwarzwälder, a wine expert and winner of Spain’s national sommelier competition known as Nariz de Oro (Golden Nose), led us through a tasting of 13 award-winning red wines.

 Schloss Schauenstein – Fine Dining in a Swiss Castle

 On December 6, 2018, Schloss Schauenstein in Fürstenau, Switzerland, celebrated its 15th anniversary.
-Andreas Caminada, who grew up in nearby Savognin, created this boutique hotel and restaurant in a refurbished castle that was built between 1667 and 1676.
+Andreas Caminada, who grew up in nearby Savognin, created this boutique hotel and restaurant in a refurbished castle.
+This structure was built between 1667 and 1676.

-Fürstenau likes to claim that it is the smallest city in the world due to a letter dating back to the 14th century from King Charles IV, the Holy Roman emperor.
-In this letter, he granted the Bishop of Chur “the right to dungeons, stocks and gallows,” and to hold two fairs, which apparently made it a city.
+Fürstenau likes to claim that it is the smallest city in the world.
+This is due to a letter dating back to the 14th century from King Charles IV, the Holy Roman emperor.
+In this letter, he granted the Bishop of Chur “the right to dungeons, stocks and gallows,” and to hold two fairs.
+These characteristics apparently qualified it a city.
 As of December 31, 2017, the total population was 349 residents.

 With three Michelin stars and 19 out of 20 points from Gault & Millau, Caminada has brought significant attention to this little corner of Switzerland.
-With his cooking style described as “contemporary Swiss,” he works with local producers and draws upon the local ingredients from the region, presenting them in new and surprising ways.
+His cooking style has been described as “contemporary Swiss.”
+He works with local producers and draws upon the ingredients from the region, presenting them in new and surprising ways.

-In addition to the accolades Caminada has received in Switzerland, Schloss Schauenstein has also garnered significant attention within the international culinary world.
+In addition to the accolades Caminada has received in Switzerland, Schloss Schauenstein has also garnered significant attention internationally.

 - For 2018, it appears at position #47 among the list of the World’s 50 Best Restaurants.

-- Most recently, La Liste 2019—an annual French ranking of restaurants—also placed Caminada’s castle in the top 50 of restaurants globally.
+- Most recently, La Liste 2019—an annual French ranking of restaurants—placed it in the top 50 of restaurants globally.

-- Opinionated About Dining, which incorporates customer reviews, has placed Schloss Schauenstein at #1 on its list of Top 100+ European Restaurants 2018.
+- Opinionated About Dining, which incorporates customer reviews, placed it at #1 on its list of Top 100+ European Restaurants 2018.

 I first met and interviewed Caminada at Chef Alps in Zürich in May 2017.
-We talked about his other restaurants known as IGNIV, located at the Grand Resort Bad Ragaz in Zürich and at Badrutt’s Palace in St. Moritz.
-He told me about his foundation, Fundaziun Uccelin, which supports young chefs by offering them a 6-month training program or scholarship funds for academic training.
+At that time, we talked about his other restaurants.
+They include IGNIV, located at the Grand Resort Bad Ragaz in Zürich and at Badrutt’s Palace in St. Moritz.
+He told me about his foundation, Fundaziun Uccelin.
+It supports young chefs by offering them a 6-month training program or scholarship funds for academic training.

-More than a year later, I was thrilled to finally arrive in Fürstenau to experience a meal at Schloss Schauenstein myself.
-Plus, I had the added bonus of tasting dishes from the talented Jordi Cruz, Executive Chef at the 3-Michelin starred ABaC Restaurant in Barcelona.
-Cruz is well-known in Spain, not only for his restaurants and as an author, but for his role as a judge on the popular Spanish television show, Master Chef.
+More than a year later, I was thrilled to finally arrive in Fürstenau to experience a meal at Schloss Schauenstein.
+Plus, I had the added bonus of tasting dishes from the talented Jordi Cruz.
+Cruz is Executive Chef at the 3-Michelin starred ABaC Restaurant in Barcelona.
+He is well-known in Spain.
+Not only for his restaurants and as an author, but for his role as a judge on the popular Spanish television show, Master Chef.

 Spanish Wine Seminar: Vibrant Reds